oscarsergeant/drupal-project/README.md

 ## Usage

 ### Access
-Read access to Sergeant private repositories is needed to sucessfully install Sergeant modules.
+For successful installation of Sergeant modules, read access to Sergeant private repositories is needed.

 ### Installation (!)
 First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).